 “At a high level, blockchain technology allows a network of computers to agree at regular intervals on the true state of a distributed ledger,” says an expert in blockchain technologies and cryptocurrency.
 “Such ledgers can contain different types of shared data, such as transaction records, attributes of transactions, credentials, or other pieces of information.
 The ledger is often secured through a clever mix of cryptography and game theory and does not require trusted nodes like traditional networks.
 This is what allows bitcoin to transfer value across the globe without resorting to traditional intermediaries such as banks.”

 Blockchain & Bitcoin: Differences

-It is important to understand that cryptocurrencies are not the same as blockchain.
+It is essential to understand that cryptocurrencies are not the same as blockchain.
 As an analogy, view blockchain as a type of operating system, like Linux or Unix, that can run an array of applications and bitcoin is just one of many applications that can operate on a blockchain framework.

 “Online, we still can’t reliably establish one another’s identities or trust one another to transact and exchange money without validation from a third party like a bank or a government.
 These same intermediaries collect our data and invade our privacy for commercial gain and national security.
 Even with”

 Don Tapscott, Blockchain Revolution: How the Technology Behind Bitcoin Is Changing Money, Business and the World

 Blockchain: Business Uses